VCCRI/motif-discovery-pipeline/README.md

 ### Part two: RandomForest implementations in the paper  (./RF_implementation)

-Click into the part you are looking for.
+Please click into the part you are looking for.